 Before formalizing the empirical analysis, we illustrate the relationship between wars and our main outcomes of interest - elections and the size of city councils - using the raw data.
 Specifically, we consider the share of cities in a polity with an elected city council and the number of members of city councils within a polity.
 We then compare how these variables deviate from their overall trend when the polity is involved in its first conflict.
-Results are illustrated in Figure 4.
-The figure shows the disruptions in local political institutions brought about by the first conflict.
-The conflict leads to a substantial jump from the underlying trend in the two variables: the average share of cities with elected councils increases from 3 to 11 percent, while the number of members of city councils increases from 31 to 47.
-These increases survive for the following two decades and are not explained by pre-trends.
-36,37
+Results are illustrated in Figure 3.
+The figure shows the disruptions in local political institutions brought about by aspect that cannot be directly measured in the data.
+Consequently, the conflicts captured by our instrument are likely to be the most costly and, therefore, the ones more likely to be reported by city historians.
+Given our aim to link conflicts to taxation, this may be more of a strength than a limitation of our IV, as smaller conflicts are less likely to result in substantial changes.
+We thank an anonymous referee for highlighting this important point.